 - Doux (sweet)

-For this recipe, I want you to get a budget, but authentic Champagne.
+For making champagne chicken, I want you to get a budget, but authentic Champagne.
 Most grocery stores and liquor shops have an area or aisle dedicated strictly to authentic champagne.

 You will want to choose something Brut, or "dry" for this recipe.
 Choose something affordable, because we will be cooking with it!
 Although, there will be lots leftover for sipping!

-I encourage you to spend some time wandering, and reading lables.
+I encourage you to spend some time wandering, and reading labels.
 Pick something that sounds good to you, or if you are in a hurry ask the wine director for some guidance.

 Here are some of my personal reccomendations: